 There's almost no color bleed on the Acer Predator X25.
 The little bit of vertical color bleed shouldn't be noticeable in real content.

-Very good reflection handling.
+The Acer X25 has very good reflection handling.
 It diffuses direct reflections very well, but ambient lighting may still be distracting in well-lit rooms.

 Text clarity is decent.
 With ClearType enabled (top picture), diagonal and curved lines appear a bit clearer, as seen in the N or the G, but straight lines are less bold, as seen in the T and I.